codeflow01/The_Non-Invasive_Neck_Imaging_Tool_Project/README.md

 ```bash
 npx expo start
 ```
 2. Look for the IP address shown in your terminal.
-It should look like this: `exp://...(except the ":" and the following last four digits)`. <br><br>
+It should look like this: `exp://...(except the ":" and the following last four digits)`. <br>
 3. Change the `SERVER_URL` based on this IP address in the following files:<br> `app/(tabs)/imaging/camera.tsx`<br>
 `app/(tabs)/imaging/picker.tsx`<br>